 Milestone productions between 1980 and 1990 include Thin Ice by Banuta Rubess and Beverly Cooper, Getting Wrecked by Tom Walmsley, The General by Robert Morgan and Flesh and Blood by Colin Thomas, one of the first plays dealing with HIV/AIDS.

-From 1990 – 2002 plays included A Secret Life by Ed Roy, presented in an innovative environmental staging, Toronto at Dreamers Rock by Drew Hayden Taylor, exploring the perspective of Aboriginal youth which toured across Canada and The Buncha’ Young Artists Festivals 2002 and 2002 which premiered 8 new emerging playwrights and their work for young adults.
+From 1990 – 2002 plays included A Secret Life by Ed Roy, presented in an innovative environmental staging, Toronto at Dreamers Rock by Drew Hayden Taylor, exploring the perspective of Aboriginal youth which toured across Canada and The Buncha’ Young Artists Festivals 2000 and 2002 which premiered 8 new emerging playwrights and their work for young adults.

-Since 2002, productions include Alphonse by Wajdi Mouwad, And by the Way Miss…by the interdisciplinary collective URGE for girls between 12 and 14 years old, the Beneath the Banyan Tree byEmil Sher which explored the immigration experience of a South Asian child and Binti’s Journey adapted by Marcia Johnson from the novel The Heaven Shop by Deborah Ellis addressing the impact of HIV/AIDS in Africa.
+Since 2002, productions include Alphonse by Wajdi Mouwad, And by the Way Miss…by the interdisciplinary collective URGE for girls between 12 and 14 years old, Beneath the Banyan Tree by Emil Sher, which explored the immigration experience of a South Asian child and Binti’s Journey adapted by Marcia Johnson from the novel The Heaven Shop by Deborah Ellis addressing the impact of HIV/AIDS in Africa.

-In 2009 Theatre Direct opened the doors to its new home in the Artscape Wychwood Barns a redeveloped historic site surrounded by expansive park in the heart of mid-town Toronto.
+In 2009, Theatre Direct opened the doors to its new home in the Artscape Wychwood Barns – a redeveloped historic site surrounded by expansive park in the heart of mid-town Toronto.
 The company’s facilities include a fully-equipped professional theatre venue and an education studio.